 Many people will choose to open a window to remove condensation within the home, the problem with this is that the weather outdoors tends to have more moisture and a higher humidity than indoors which will cause more condensation problems once you close the window.

 Having humidity levels of 50% or higher in your home can damage your property and can make allergies and asthma problems worse.
+Condensation occurs when there is excess moisture in the air and nowhere for this moisture to naturally escape.
+Condensation can often be found on windows, however, too much condensation on windows too often will lead to damage on both internal and external walls.

 Dehumidifiers were seen as the solution to moisture problems the drawback with these units is that they are only effective in the room that they are placed, they need to be emptied on a daily basis and they can consume anywhere between 50 to 800 Watts.